Your shopping cart is empty!

 If you suspect your dog has this condition, please see a vet as soon as possible.
 There are medications that can effectively treat this issue.

 9 - Parvo and Rabies - These are both very serious conditions that could be deadly.
 Parvo is a viral disease contracted by oral contact with feces.
-It is common in puppies and multi-dog homes.
+It is common for puppies and multi-dog homes.
 Rabies is contracted by being bitten or scratched by an animal that is a carrier.
 Early signs of Rabies include a frothy mouth and spitting white foam.
 Parvo and Rabies are the least likely reasons for white foam but are deadly.
 Please be sure to protect your dog from these terrible diseases by getting their vaccines and boosters.

 For Parvo, Ask yourself: Is my dog vomiting blood?
 Does he or she have diarrhea with a strong odor?
 Is their stool bloody?
 Have they had their parvo vaccination?
 Have they been boarded or around strange dogs in the last 7 - 10 days?
 Is your dog still a puppy?
+Is my puppy throwing up foam?

 For Rabies, Ask yourself: Has my dog been bitten by another animal recently?
 Is my dog current on his rabies vaccine?
 Are they beginning to foam at the mouth?
 Are they acting unpredictable or "crazy"?